Discover how to impact your community, here and around the world, by using your technology and engineering skills towards making social change.

 SOEciety is the Tandon School of Engineering's Alternative Break trip.
 SOEciety provides students with an immersive service experience that allows them to better understand personal and social identities, while working to serve a community’s needs as future leaders in STEM.
 Through this experience, students will engage with topics of social justice and leadership while working toward becoming social change agents.
 Participants will attend weekly meetings and service projects throughout the fall and spring semester and attend an Alternative Break (happening over NYU's Spring Break).

-- All applicants must be School of Engineering students enrolled for Fall 2019 to Spring 2020.
+- All applicants must be School of Engineering students enrolled for both Fall and Spring semesters.

 - Applicants must have a minimum GPA of 2.5 (undergraduate) and 3.0 (graduate).